Forensics Case Examples By Specialty

 PROBATE LAW

 Probate cases were the first type of cases that our firm ever received.
 Many of the cases above involve unique aspects of forensic science and document examination.
 We still perform more handwriting examinations than any other firm that I am aware of in the world, on top of all the added services that are touched on within this newsletter.
 Probate cases typically involve handwriting examinations on wills, trusts, and quit claim deeds.
-Some cases are to determine if documents were signed in blank, if the signatories were tricked, or if alterations were made to the content of the documents.
+Some cases are to determine if documents were signed in blank if the signatories were tricked, or if alterations were made to the content of the documents.
 Other cases are to determine if a signatory was too weak to sign and was assisted by another person, if selected pages within a will or trust have been substituted to change the property distribution, or if signatures were manipulated using a machine copy process to create a document.

 EXAMPLE # 18 – State of Michigan

 A quit claim deed was filed after a woman’s death leaving her house to one of her children and leaving the other children out of the proceeds.
-The deed was suspicious because it went in contradiction to the wishes the decedent had expressed previously, and secondly it was supposedly signed very near the date of death and not filed until after the death.
+The deed was suspicious because it went in contradiction to the wishes the decedent had expressed previously, and secondly, it was supposedly signed very near the date of death and not filed until after the death.

 We were originally contacted to examine the signature on the deed to determine whether the signature was genuine or forged.
 Known signatures of the deceased were collected including signatures of admission to the hospital just before the time of death.
 The deceased’s signature was very consistent all the way through the last known sample.
 The questioned signature fell in between the date range of the known writings.
 The differences existed to the degree that the signature was easily demonstrated to be a forgery.
 The question the became to determine who forged the signature.